Jamboree presentation

 Prof. A.W.
 Peet, T-HEP faculty

-- Gravity is probably my favourite force in the Universe.
+- Gravity is my favourite force in the Universe.

 - Einstein's General Relativity is a successful theory of classical gravitational fields, consistent with experiments all the way from micron scales out to the edges of the visible universe.

-- But as a quantum field theory, it fails, giving nonsense at high energies.
+- But as a quantum field theory, it fails, giving nonsense at high energies like scattering probabilities >100%.

-- How much can we learn about Quantum Gravity?
+- How much can humans learn about Quantum Gravity?
 Black holes provide a fascinating laboratory for investigating this.

 What is the fabric of spacetime made of?